Cocaine addiction: definition, signs, side effects, and treatment

 How long does cocaine addiction recovery last?

 Recovery typically begins with detoxification, typically lasting from a few days to a week, followed by ongoing therapy and support.
-For individuals attending a rehab facility, treatment programs often range from 30 to 90 days, but long-term recovery involves much more than completing a program.
+For individuals attending a rehab facility, treatment programs range from 30 to 90 days, but long-term recovery involves much more than completing a program.

 How is cocaine overdose treated?